hrithik896/C_plus_plus/README.md

 # C_plus_plus
-This repo contains all the program done at class and lab.
+This repo contains all the programs of  done at class and lab of MIET JAMMU.